qsnake/gpaw/doc/documentation/pdos/pdos.rst

 the specified angular momentum.

-Note that the set of atomic partial waves do not form an orthonormal basis, thus the properties of the introduction are not fullfilled.
+Note that the set of atomic partial waves do not form an orthonormal basis, thus the properties of the introduction are not fulfilled.
 This PDOS can however be used as a qualitative measure of the local character of the DOS.